wessberg/notes/MODIS/transactions_and_concurrency_control.md

 An interleaving of the same operations of transactions in which the combined effect is the same as if the transactions had been performed one at a time in some order is a **serially equivalent interleaving**.

+For two transactions to be serially equivalent, it is necessary and sufficient that all pairs of conflicting operations of two transactions be executed in the same order at all of the objects they both access.

 Using serial equivalence prevents occurrence of lost updates and inconsistent retrievals.

 **For two Transactions T and U that writes to objects *i* and *j* to be serially equivalent, one of the following must be true:**